Adorn your garden shed with these indoor plants and vegetables.

 There are so many other vegetables that you can grow in your garden shed.
 Vegetables such as peas, beans, spinach and tomatoes can also be grown indoors.
 It might take a bit of financial investment, but with the right equipment, you’ll be able to produce your own vegetables inside your garden shed all year round.

 Looking for a garden shed to grow your plants and vegetables?
 Have a look at your EasyShed options.
 Our proudly Australian DIY EasyShed garden sheds are made of 0.35mm thick high-tensile steel – one of the toughest in the garden shed industry.
 They also come with a lifetime warranty so you know you're covered.
 We offer a wide variety of customisable garden shed options to fit your personality and storage needs.
 They are also safe and simple to set up with our innovative 5 Step Assembly® process.
 You also have options to customise your EasyShed online with accessories.
 You can choose from louvred windows, skylights, flooring systems and much more.
-Shop our sales and get an EasyShed today!
+Shop our sheds on sale and get an EasyShed today!